Shuyang-Liu/Shuyang-Liu.github.io/_pages/about.md

 ---

-Senior @ [Huazhong University of Science and Technology](http://english.hust.edu.cn/) Department of Computer Science
+Senior @ [Huazhong University of Science and Technology](http://english.hust.edu.cn/)

+Department of Computer Science

 I am actively seeking a PhD position in SE/PL/Security for 2024 fall.

 You're welcome to download my CV [here](https://github.com/Shuyang-Liu/Shuyang-Liu.github.io/blob/master/files/CV.pdf)

 About me
 ======
 Hi!
 I am a fourth-year undergraduate at the [School of Computer Science & Technology](http://english.cs.hust.edu.cn/), [Huazhong University of Science and Technology](http://english.hust.edu.cn/).
 My research interests lie in Software Engineering, Machine Learning, and Security, focusing on developing data-driven program analysis to improve the security and reliability of software systems.
-I also got excited about Programming Languages.
+I also get excited about Programming Languages.

 Research Experience
 ======